Grochu25/library-resource/README.md

 ## Docker
 To dockerize this application segment there is ready to use **Dockerfile** inside project root folder.
-To use whole application with all segments there is a **docker-compose.yml**, that pulls all necessary images and sets up the network between them
+To use whole application with all segments there is a **docker-compose.yml**, that pulls all necessary images and sets up the network between them.
+Only thing user have to do to use compose file without changes is to add alias AUTH_HOSTNAME for localhost.